Skip to Main Content

 We have a dedicated guide with more information about how to search for eBooks that includes links to our Ebook Suppliers.
 You can find it here.

-• Request to your Academic librarian - the Academic Librarian team and the Research Liaison teams have small budgets to purchase items to help build the wider library collection.
-This might include resources you need for your own research or titles that may not be required for reading lists.
-Contact your academic Librarian for more information.
+• Request to your Academic Librarian - the Academic Librarians and the Research & Publication Practice team have small budgets to purchase items to help build the wider library collection.
+This might include resources you need for your own research or titles that may not be required for resource lists.
+Contact your Academic Librarian for more information.